dsuruagy/LiLSpring/spring-boot-microservice/README.md

 ## 4.3 Database migration with Flyway

 A new table is created to identify the scripts versions that are already executed on the database.

+## 4.4 Selecting Spring profiles at runtime

+It's a good idea to have more than one profile pointing to different databases.
+The profile can be changed on the application.properties file, or using a different command line to start, like this:

+ Note:The following suggested command didn't work for me:

+    mvn spring-boot:run -Dspring.profiles.active=mysql -DskipTests=true

+ I'm using maven profile to achieve the same result [Activating Spring Boot profile with Maven profile](http://dolszewski.com/spring/spring-boot-properties-per-maven-profile/):

+    # default profile:
+    mvn spring-boot:run -DskipTests=true
+    # mysql profile:
+    mvn spring-boot:run -Pmysql -DskipTests=true